datatrail-jhu/05_R/manuscript/08_Rmd.md

 o) Paste
 o) Combine

-{choose-answers: 4}
+{choose-answers: 4, points:2}
-?
-Click on this link to open the ["R Markdown Cheatsheet"](http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf), take a look at the "Dynamic Documents" section.
+?4 Click on this link to open the ["R Markdown Cheatsheet"](http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf), take a look at the "Dynamic Documents" section.
 Which type of file is NOT a possible output from an R Markdown document?

 C) txt
 o) html
-o) pdf,
+o) pdf
 o) MS Word
 o) ODT
 o) RTF
 o) markdown document
 o) a html or pdf based slide show

+{choose-answers: 4, points:2}
+?4 Click on this link to open the ["R Markdown Cheatsheet"](http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf), take a look at the ".Rmd structure" section.
+Which type of file is NOT a part of the typical Rmd structure?

+C) html
+C) pdf
+o) YAML header
+o) text
+o) code chunks

-{choose-answers: 4}
+{choose-answers: 4, points:2}
-?
-Click on this link to open the ["R Markdown Cheatsheet"](http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf), take a look at the "Embed code with knitr syntax" section.
+?5 Click on this link to open the ["R Markdown Cheatsheet"](http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf), take a look at the "Embed code with knitr syntax" section.
 What option would you use to display code in the output document?

 C) echo
 o) message
 o) display
 o) highlight
 o) error
+m) eval
+o) warning

+{choose-answers: 4, points:2}
+?5 Click on this link to open the ["R Markdown Cheatsheet"](http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf), take a look at the "Embed code with knitr syntax" section.
+What option would you use to run code in a code chunk?

+C) eval
+o) message
+o) display
+o) highlight
-o) eval
+o) error
+m) echo
 o) warning

 {/quiz}